No, it was her own decision...

 the Jamaican flag

 - Ian Fleming liked Jamaica a lot, building Goldeneye, a house, there.
-As such it features quite a bit in his James Bond novels like Live and Let Die (San Monique is played by the island in the film version), and Dr. No (which film version was also filmed there).
+As such it features quite a bit in his James Bond novels like Live and Let Die (San Monique is played by the island in the film version), Dr. No (which film version was also filmed there), The Man with the Golden Gun and the short stories "Octopussy" and "Quantum of Solace".

 - Cool Runnings is a comedy about the aforementioned bobsled team, loosely based on reality).